 This tile is to be found in the Barrio Santa Cruz on the corner of Calle Gloria and Plaza Venerables (where the Hospital of the Venerable is to be found.)
 Don’t forget that the legendary lover, Don Juan, was from Seville.
 There are, however, 2 different versions of this story.
 The first, Don Juan, the seducer, trickster and womanizer, who was turned to stone by the father of a woman he seduced, and a later version, equally tragic but much more romantic.
 This tile is related to the later version in which he is named as Don Juan Tenorio.
 Don Juan Tenorio falls in love with the beautiful 17 year old daughter of the Commander of Calatrava, Doña Ines de Ulloa who had led a pure, if lonely, life in a convent.
 The writer of this story describes young Ines as ‘the light from which the sun finds it’s brightness.’
 The love is reciprocated, the commander is unhappy and kills Don Juan, and the beautiful Inez dies from grief.

 Just 1 minutes walk along the C. Gloria is the Plaza de Doña Elvira, the said birthplace of Doña Ines and the place where she died from her heartache.
 It is impossible to see this tile and know this story and not believe that part of this romance was carried out in this square.
 It is expected that couples visiting this square kiss and take photos at this sign.
 How could you not?

-If you enjoyed this there will be more to come.
+If you enjoyed these not so well known things to see in Seville then there will be more to come.
 Would you like to hear about how there came to be a crocodile in Seville cathedral? or why there are no steps in the Giralda tower but you can climb to the top?
 Next time maybe, Seville is full of surprises.